zanozano/suricata/README.md

 ## Description

-This is a dynamic landing page project designed for the marketing of food products.
-Utilizing the Bootstrap framework as its foundation, the project combines the power of SCSS and follows the BEM (Block, Element, Modifier) methodology to create a modular and maintainable codebase.
+Welcome to the Suricata Landing Page, a dynamic project designed to market food products.
+We've harnessed the power of Bootstrap as the project's foundation, complemented by the versatility of SCSS and adhering to the BEM (Block, Element, Modifier) methodology.
+This approach ensures a modular and maintainable codebase.

-With a strong emphasis on user interaction, the user interface (UI) has been meticulously crafted.
-Hover effects and CSS pseudo-classes have been strategically implemented to enhance user engagement and create an immersive browsing experience.
-Explore our delicious offerings and seamlessly navigate through our visually appealing and user-friendly design.
+Our focus extends beyond aesthetics; we've meticulously crafted the user interface (UI) to engage users effectively.
+Hover effects and strategic CSS pseudo-classes create an immersive browsing experience.
+Dive into our delectable offerings and experience seamless navigation through our visually appealing and user-friendly design.

 ## Author